septor/septor/README.md

 ### Hi there 👋

+I'm Patrick.
+I enjoy developing odd projects mostly for personal use.

+My current favorite project is Tumult.
+I also continue to dig deeper into Flutter.

 <!--
 **septor/septor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.